quasar-finance/quasar/demos/packet-forwarder/README.md

 ./demo tx_bob_cosmos_to_alice_quasar
 ```

-Now the new ATOM transferred to alice on `quasar` should be visibile:
+Now the new ATOM transferred to alice on `quasar` should be visible:

 ```bash
 curl http://localhost:1311/bank/balances/quasar1sqlsc5024sszglyh7pswk5hfpc5xtl77gqjwec